-MRKH is a condition that you are born with that is characterised by a shortened vagina, absent cervix and absent or undeveloped uterus (womb).
-The ovaries are present and function in the same way as any other woman's by producing eggs and female hormones that keep you healthy.
+MRKH is a condition that you are born with and affects 1 in every 5,000 women.
+It is when you have a shortened vagina, and absent cervix (you have no cervix - neck of the womb) and absent/undeveloped uterus (womb).
+You have ovaries that function by producing eggs and female hormones that keep you healthy.

-There are two classifications of MRKH; Type I or Type II.
+There are two classifications of MRKH; Type 1 or Type 2.
+Type 1 is described above.
+Around 60% of women with MRKH have Type 1.

-Type I is as described above and Type II is characterised by having additional differences such as variations in urinary tract and kidney development, hearing difficulties or bone changes.
-Around 40% of women with MRKH will have Type II.
+Type 2 of MRKH is when you have the symptoms above but have additional differences in development.
+This could be variations in urinary tract and kidney development, hearing difficulties, or bone changes.
+Around 40% of women with MRKH will have Type 2.